-I’ve mentioned my giraffe in a previous post, but I skipped over the directions because this was an experiment for me.
-This is the largest paper mache sculpture I’ve ever done, and part of the process wasn’t very pretty.
+I made my giraffe before I made my life-sized baby elephant, so this was the largest paper mache sculpture I’ve ever done, and part of the process wasn’t very pretty.
 In fact, I stopped taking pictures before the project was complete.

 In fact, there were many times during this project that I didn’t believe it would ever work.
 I’m glad I kept going, though, because I’m very happy with her.